JuliaReach/LazySets.jl/docs/src/man/lazy_intersections.md

 E₁ = Ellipsoid(zeros(2), [1 0; 0 2.])
 E₂ = Ellipsoid(ones(2), [2 0; 0 1.])

-pell = plot(E₁, 1e-3, aspectratio=1, alpha=.5)
+pell = plot(E₁, aspectratio=1)
-pell = plot!(pell, E₂, 1e-3, alpha=.5)
+pell = plot!(pell, E₂)
 ```

 !!! note
-    If you are wondering about the paremeter `1e-3` passed to `plot`, this
-    parameter controls the accuracy to which the set is plotted (because the set that
+    The accuracy to which this set is plotted can be controlled by passing a numerical argument as in
-    we actually plot is a polygonal overapproximation of the ellipses!).
+    `plot(E₁, 1e-3, ratio=1)`.
+Here, `1e-3` stands for an upper-bound on the error, measured in terms of
+    the [Hausdorff distance](https://en.wikipedia.org/wiki/Hausdorff_distance) between the ellipsoid and
+    the polygonal overapproximation which is actually computed for display.

 Now let's take the *lazy* intersection of the ellipses: